sqsunexeter/jansel.github.io/hobbies.md

 ## Past Hobbies

-I previously enjoyed climbing, hiking, and developing/playing computer games.
+I previously enjoyed climbing, hiking, and playing computer games.
 However, I have not had time to do any of these things recently.